aichemydev/Wring_docs/docs/APPS/Replay.md

 ![session replay](/img/replay3.png)

+### Sauce Cucumber Run

-- Sauce Cucumber Run - This feature allows you to execute your Cucumber tests on the Sauce Labs platform directly from the Wringr interface.
-This integration streamlines the testing process, enabling you to run and manage your Cucumber test scenarios in a cloud-based environment with ease.
+The **Sauce Cucumber Run** feature allows you to execute your Cucumber tests on the Sauce Labs platform directly from the Wringr interface.
+This seamless integration simplifies your testing process by enabling you to run and manage your Cucumber test scenarios in a cloud-based environment with ease.

+#### Steps to Use Sauce Cucumber Run:
+1. **Run Name:**
+   - Enter a unique name for your test run in the "Run name" field.
+This helps in organizing and identifying different test executions.

+2. **Select Account:**
+   - From the "Account Sauce labs" dropdown, select the Sauce Labs account you want to use for this test run.
+This ensures that the tests are executed under the correct account with the appropriate settings.

+3. **Initiate the Test Run:**
+   - Once you've entered the necessary information, click the "Run" button to start the test execution on Sauce Labs.

+This feature integrates the powerful capabilities of Sauce Labs with Wringr, providing a streamlined solution for running and managing Cucumber tests in a scalable and efficient manner.

 ![session replay](/img/replay4.png)